Pharmacy Residency Program

 - Management skills

-The program is tailored to the unique needs of each student and offers flexibility.
+The program is tailored to the unique needs of each resident and offers flexibility.

 Goals of our program